Undergraduate BSc (Hons)

 As part of the application process, you may be invited to take part in an online activity or assessment - if this is the case, we will contact you with further information.

 We are looking for bright, communicative, practical people who enjoy the prospect of clinical practical work and also the chance to help improve the lives of others within a rewarding and exciting career.
-All applicants are required to attend a Prosthetic and/or Orthotic Clinic and provide a summary of your experience.
-You will receive further information about this when you have applied.
+All applicants should seek Prosthetic and/or Orthotic clinic work experience.

 English language requirements